webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 {{Byline
 |Name=Mike Sierra
 }}

-{{Summary_Section|This guide introduces SVG graphics, showing you how to build a pair of animating eyeballs, along the way stepping through various SVG features detailed in other tutorials.}}
+{{Summary_Section|This guide introduces SVG graphics, showing you how to build a pair of animating eyeballs, along the way stepping through various SVG features detailed in other tutorials.
+It

+shows how to maintain a set of reusable graphic components, and provides essential context on SVG transforms and coordinate spaces.

+}}
 {{Tutorial
 |Content=SVG is a standard markup format, like HTML and XML, that
 renders ''Scalable Vector Graphics'' within web browsers.  ''Vector'' or